Hand-holding notebook written Medicare Supplement Insurance

 • Medigap is different from a Medicare Advantage Plan.
 A Medicare Advantage Plan has its own unique Medicare Benefits.
 Meanwhile, Medigap only works to supplement Original Medicare benefits

-• You must buy a Medigap plan from the state you live in but maybe portable when you move
+• You must buy a Medigap plan from the state you live in, but it may be portable when you move

 • Medigap is not a family plan.
 Each person in your family must individually buy separate policies

-• As long as you pay your premium monthly, your Medigap policy will not be canceled.
+• Your Medigap policy will not be canceled as long as you pay your premium monthly.
 It is guaranteed to be renewable even if your health gets worse

 • How much is the average Medicare supplement cost?
 Unfortunately, there isn’t a clear answer to that question.
-Costs vary between different insurance companies and prices tend to rise as you get older.
+Costs vary between different insurance companies, and prices rise as you age.
 This means the average cost of supplemental Medicare insurance tends to be cheaper when you are younger

 • You are only allowed to have a Medigap policy with Original Medicare.
 It is illegal to have Medigap alongside a Medicare Advantage Plan

-• If you buy a Medicare drug plan and Medigap from the same company, you may have to pay two separate premiums.
+• You may have to pay two separate premiums if you buy a Medicare drug plan and Medigap from the same company.
 Be sure to speak with an insurance representative before doing this

 Understanding the Average Cost of Supplemental Insurance for Medicare

-The typical Medicare supplement cost on average in the United States is around $150 per month with premiums averaging between $50 and $450.
+The typical Medicare supplement cost in the United States is around $150 per month, with premiums averaging between $50 and $450.
 This is essentially the average cost of Medicare Part B supplemental insurance.
 Part A tends to be free (but not always).

-For those that have Medicare Plan G, the average cost of supplemental coverage is $135.17 per month.
-Additionally, Plan G has 27% of the market, making it the most popular choice for those who are newly eligible for Medicare
+For those with Medicare Plan G, the average cost of supplemental coverage is $135.17 per month.
+Additionally, Plan G has 27% of the market, making it the most popular choice for those who are newly eligible for Medicare.

 People with Medicare Supplement Plan F pay around $185.42 per month.
 Plan F is only available to those who qualified for Medicare before 2020.
-However, because of its comprehensive benefits, about 46% of Medicare Supplement insurance enrollees have chosen this plan.
+However, about 46% of Medicare Supplement insurance enrollees have chosen this plan because of its comprehensive benefits.

 If you’d like to compare the costs of different plans, you can explore this online.
 Unfortunately, answering the question, “What is the average cost of a Medicare supplement?” isn’t as easy as it sounds.
 When considering Medicare Supplement plans A through N, the cost can vary between $50 and $500 per month.